pwinckles/card-game-rules/draft/YAMV.md

 ### Deal

-12 cards to each player and a 2 card stock.
+12 cards to each player and a 2 card talon.

 ## Bidding